carbonblack/cbapi-python/docs/concepts.rst

 This would automatically retrieve the ``cmdline`` attribute of the process and print it out to your screen.

-The data in CB Response and Protection may change rapidly, and so a comprehensive list of valid properties is difficult to keep up-to-date.
+The data in EDR and App Control may change rapidly, and so a comprehensive list of valid properties is difficult to keep up-to-date.
 Therefore, if you are curious what properties are available on a specific Model Object, you can print that Model Object to the screen.
 It will dump all of the available properties and their current values.
 For example::